Josephus: Biography

 Josephus was born into one of Jerusalem's elite families.
 He was the second-born son of Matthias, a Jewish priest.
 His older full-blooded brother was also, like his father, called Matthias.
 Their mother was an aristocratic woman who was descended from the royal and formerly ruling Hasmonean dynasty.
-Josephus's paternal grandparents were a man also named Josephus and his wife—an unnamed Hebrew noblewoman—distant relatives of each other.
+Josephus's paternal grandparents were a man also named Joseph(us) and his wife—an unnamed Hebrew noblewoman—distant relatives of each other.
 Josephus's family was wealthy.
 He descended through his father from the priestly order of the Jehoiarib, which was the first of the 24 orders of priests in the Temple in Jerusalem.
-Josephus was a descendant of the High Priest of Israel Jonathan Apphus.
+Josephus calls himself a fourth-generation descendant of "High Priest Jonathan", referring to either Jonathan Apphus or Alexander Jannaeus.
 He was raised in Jerusalem and educated alongside his brother.

-In his mid twenties, he traveled to negotiate with Emperor Nero for the release of some Jewish priests.
+At around 26 years old, Josephus traveled to Rome to negotiate the release of Jewish priests imprisoned there by Nero.
+With the assistance of Nero's wife, Poppaea, and a Jewish actor, he succeeded in securing their freedom.
 Upon his return to Jerusalem, at the outbreak of the First Jewish–Roman War, Josephus was appointed the military governor of Galilee.
-His arrival in Galilee, however, was fraught with internal division: the inhabitants of Sepphoris and Tiberias opting to maintain peace with the Romans; the people of Sepphoris enlisting the help of the Roman army to protect their city, while the people of Tiberias appealing to King Agrippa's forces to protect them from the insurgents.
+His arrival in Galilee, however, was fraught with internal division: the inhabitants of Sepphoris and Tiberias opted to maintain peace with the Romans; the people of Sepphoris enlisted the help of the Roman army to protect their city, while the people of Tiberias appealed to King Agrippa's forces to protect them from the insurgents.
+Josephus trained 65,000 troops in the region.

 Josephus also contended with John of Gischala who had also set his sight over the control of Galilee.
 Like Josephus, John had amassed to himself a large band of supporters from Gischala (Gush Halab) and Gabara, including the support of the Sanhedrin in Jerusalem.
 Meanwhile, Josephus fortified several towns and villages in Lower Galilee, among which were Tiberias, Bersabe, Selamin, Japha, and Tarichaea, in anticipation of a Roman onslaught.
 In Upper Galilee, he fortified the towns of Jamnith, Seph, Mero, and Achabare, among other places.
 Josephus, with the Galileans under his command, managed to bring both Sepphoris and Tiberias into subjection, but was eventually forced to relinquish his hold on Sepphoris by the arrival of Roman forces under Placidus the tribune and later by Vespasian himself.
 Josephus first engaged the Roman army at a village called Garis, where he launched an attack against Sepphoris a second time, before being repulsed.
 At length, he resisted the Roman army in its siege of Yodfat (Jotapata) until it fell to the Roman army in the lunar month of Tammuz, in the thirteenth year of Nero's reign.